DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Encapsulation:**
         - the OSI model represents a protocol stack, or a layered collection of multiple protocols, and communication between protocol layers occurs via encapsulation and deencapsulation (defined above)
     - **Software-defined wide area network (SD-WAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
+        - The network uses predefined rules to optimize performance.
+        - The network conducts continuous monitoring to support better performance.
+        - The network uses self-learning techniques to respond to changes in the network.
     - **Transport Architecture**:
      - Management Plane: The management plane is responsible for network administration tasks.
 It handles configuration, monitoring, security management, and policy enforcement.
 E.g SNMP, SSH, NETCONF
      - ✈️Control Plane: is responsible for making decisions and determine optimal paths about where and how data packets should be forwarded.
 It manages routing, signaling, and network topology.
 E.g routing protocols like OSPF, BGP